 Funding Source34 Revenue Source Restricted Uses Maintenance of Effort (MOE) or Local Match?
-General Fund General taxes and fees Unrestricted Νο Measure M Traffic Relief Act for Sonoma County County-wide 1/4 cent sales tax for transportation.
-Ends in Maintenance of local streets and roads Yes, MOE.
+General Fund General taxes and fees Unrestricted No Measure M Traffic Relief Act for Sonoma County County-wide 1/4 cent sales tax for transportation.
+Ends in 2025 unless reapproved Maintenance of local streets and roads Yes, MOE.
 6.33% of local fund expenditures must be for transportation purposes.
-City is Gas Taxes Revenue allocated by the State Any street or road purpose.
-It is best No Road Maintenance and Rehabilitation Account (RMRA): Senate Bill [SR) 1 Revenue allocated by the State Road maintenance and rehabilitation, safety projects, "complete street" components, and traffic control devices Yes, MOE.
+City is not currently meeting the MOE.
+Gas Taxes Revenue allocated by the State Any street or road purpose.
+It is best practice to focus on maintenance No Road Maintenance and Rehabilitation Account (RMRA): Senate Bill [SR) 1 Revenue allocated by the State Road maintenance and rehabilitation, safety projects, "complete street" components, and traffic control devices Yes, MOE.
 Must spend at least \$250,663 of General Fund annually for street, road, and highway purposes.
-City is not proposing to meet the MOE in Water Fund City water customers Water system operations, No Community Development Block Grant (CDBG) Federal Housing and Urban Development ADA Self-Evaluation, Transition Plan, and Yes, local match of \$20,000 of General Fund.
+City is not proposing to meet the MOE in FY20-21.
+Water Fund City water customers Water system operations, maintenance, and infrastructure No Community Development Block Grant (CDBG) Federal Housing and Urban Development through County of ADA Self-Evaluation, Transition Plan, and Implementation Project Yes, local match of \$20,000 of General Fund.
 Proposition 68: California Parks, Environment, and Water Bond Per Capita Grant Program Local park rehabilitation, creation, and improvement Yes, MOE.
-Generally, the City is required to not reduce the amount of funding otherwise available to be spent on parks based on the past three fiscal

-Sonoma County Parks Improvement, Water Quality County-wide 1/8 cent sales tax for parks Parks related maintenance and projects Yes, MOE.
-Quimby Act Funds Development fees for park improvements New and rehabilitation of existing parks and recreational facilities No. Fees must be returned if not "committed" within 5
+Generally, the City is required to not reduce the amount of funding otherwise available to be spent on parks based on the past three fiscal years.
+Sonoma County Parks Improvement, Water Quality and Fire Safety Measure M County-wide 1/8 cent sales tax for parks Parks related maintenance and projects Yes, MOE.
+Quimby Act Funds Development fees for park improvements New and rehabilitation of existing parks and recreational facilities No. Fees must be returned if not "committed" within 5 years.